alessandrocandolini/haskell-playground/README.md

 * stronger specifications and lawful abstractions
 * basics of type level programming

-None of the above are in any way case specific of Haskell or strongly statically typed FP, and most of the approaches, ways of thinking and problem solving strategies can be (at least conceptually) ported to other languages too.
+None of the above are by any means specific of Haskell or strongly statically typed FP only, and most of the approaches, ways of thinking and problem solving strategies illustrated here can be (at least conceptually) ported effectively to other languages too.
 Strongly statically typed well-designed purely functional languages like Haskell are particularly suitable to deal with those topics though.
-Strongly statically typed FP is well suited for a number of approaches to correctness like
+Strongly statically typed FP is also well suited for a number of increasingly in demand approaches for software correctness, including (but not limited to):
 * property based testing
 * compiler as a pour man mathematical verifier, to various degrees from basic types to liquid Haskell
 * propositon as types, and formal proof of correctness